songta17/songta17/README.md

 I'm Vorachith, people call me Kip.
 Full-Stack Developer working on [Noudone](https://www.noudone.com) web application.

-Because programming is my passion, I will add here some personnal projects soon.
+Because programming is my passion, I will add here some personnal projects.

 <!--
 **songta17/songta17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.